EDITOR’S NOTE: This article has been updated to correct factual inaccuracies.

 The club’s name came about because Charot had friends put suggestions for names on pieces of paper.
 He dropped all the suggestions into a paper bag and Oil Can Harry’s was the name he pulled out, Young reported.

 Charot’s best friend was Bob Tomasino, who worked the door.
-When Charot got sick with cancer in the early 1990s, he brought Tomasino in as his business partner.
+When Charot got sick with cancer in the early 1990s, he brought Tomasino in as his assistant manager.

 Tomasino had a jovial personality and a philosophy that everyone was welcome, a sharp contrast from some of the gay clubs on the other side of the Hollywood Hills that often had discriminatory policies against blacks and Latinos.